 Written & Performed by Chiara Montalto, “A Brooklyn Love Story” first came out of the NYC indie festival scene.
-The play itself is based on the ten years I spent living in Bensonhurst, Brooklyn with my maternal Italian grandfather.
-It is an unexpected story of friendship and love between a grandfather and granddaughter as one’s life is ending and the other’s is just beginning.
-It’s also a love story about a neighborhood that no longer exists in the same way but remains beloved in the hearts of many, all over the world, Bensonhurst, Brooklyn.
+The play itself is based on the ten years I spent living in Bensonhurst, Brooklyn with my maternal grandfather.
+It is an unexpected story of friendship and love between a grandfather and granddaughter.
+It’s also a love story about a neighborhood that no longer exists in the same way but remains beloved in the hearts of many, Bensonhurst, Brooklyn.
+Though the story is an Italian-American one, it has universal apeal.
+Anyone who has loved and lost will love the story of Pop and his beloved Sweetheart.

 Originally called “Emergency Used Candles,” it was initially presented as a part of Barefoot Theatre’s “70/70 Horovitz Festival” at the Kraine Theatre in the East Village.
 It was subsequently a sell-out at Emerging Artists One-Woman Standing Festival, before being produced at the historic and famed Cherry Lane Theatre in New York City and in Los Angeles at Theatre 68.